The Best ID Protection Alternatives to LifeLock

 • Whether they offer credit monitoring services

-If you're on a budget, going with the most affordable option may be all you need to get some peace of mind.
+If you're on a budget, opting for the most affordable option may be all you need to gain some peace of mind.
 But if protecting your online information is your main priority, then going with more expensive options will likely net you more valuable features.
 You'll need to identify which features are most important to you before choosing a software.

 How to cancel your LifeLock subscription